rothmana123/Senderos-Serpantantes/README.md

 ## Pseudocode

-# User Authentication
-function login(username, password):
-    # Verify user credentials and log them into the app
-    # Return logged-in user object

-function logout(user):
-    # Log out the user from the app

-# Trail Operations
-function get_trail(trail_id):
-    # Retrieve trail details based on the provided trail ID
-    # Return trail object

-function add_trail(trail_data):
-    # Add a new trail to the app's database using the provided trail data
-    # Return newly added trail object

-function edit_trail(trail_id, updated_data):
-    # Update the trail details for the specified trail ID using the provided updated data
-    # Return updated trail object

-# Review Operations
-function add_review(trail_id, review_data):
-    # Add a review for the specified trail using the provided review data
-    # Return newly added review object

-# User Profile Operations
-function add_completed_trail(user, trail_id):
-    # Add the specified trail to the completed trails list for the user
-    # Update user profile information

-function create_favorite_list(user, list_name):
-    # Create a new favorite trails list for the user with the provided list name
-    # Return newly created list object

-function get_user_lists(user):
-    # Retrieve all the favorite trails lists for the user
-    # Return a list of list objects

-# Trail Filtering and Searching
-function search_trails_by_region(region):
-    # Search and retrieve trails based on the specified region
-    # Return a list of matching trail objects

-function filter_trails_by_length(trails, min_length, max_length):
-    # Filter the given list of trails based on the provided minimum and maximum lengths
-    # Return a filtered list of trail objects

-function filter_trails_by_features(trails, features):
-    # Filter the given list of trails based on the provided features
-    # Return a filtered list of trail objects

-function filter_trails_by_review(trails, min_rating):
-    # Filter the given list of trails based on the provided minimum rating
-    # Return a filtered list of trail objects

-# Map Rendering
-function render_trails_on_map(trails):
-    # Render the given trails on a map display
-    # Display markers or overlays representing the trails
+- **User Authentication**
+  - `function login(username, password)`: Verify user credentials and log them into the app.
+Return logged-in user object.
+  - `function logout(user)`: Log out the user from the app.

+- **Trail Operations**
+  - `function get_trail(trail_id)`: Retrieve trail details based on the provided trail ID.
+Return trail object.
+  - `function add_trail(trail_data)`: Add a new trail to the app's database using the provided trail data.
+Return newly added trail object.
+  - `function edit_trail(trail_id, updated_data)`: Update the trail details for the specified trail ID using the provided updated data.
+Return updated trail object.

+- **Review Operations**
+  - `function add_review(trail_id, review_data)`: Add a review for the specified trail using the provided review data.
+Return newly added review object.

+- **User Profile Operations**
+  - `function add_completed_trail(user, trail_id)`: Add the specified trail to the completed trails list for the user.
+Update user profile information.
+  - `function create_favorite_list(user, list_name)`: Create a new favorite trails list for the user with the provided list name.
+Return newly created list object.
+  - `function get_user_lists(user)`: Retrieve all the favorite trails lists for the user.
+Return a list of list objects.

+- **Trail Filtering and Searching**
+  - `function search_trails_by_region(region)`: Search and retrieve trails based on the specified region.
+Return a list of matching trail objects.
+  - `function filter_trails_by_length(trails, min_length, max_length)`: Filter the given list of trails based on the provided minimum and maximum lengths.
+Return a filtered list of trail objects.
+  - `function filter_trails_by_features(trails, features)`: Filter the given list of trails based on the provided features.
+Return a filtered list of trail objects.
+  - `function filter_trails_by_review(trails, min_rating)`: Filter the given list of trails based on the provided minimum rating.
+Return a filtered list of trail objects.

+- **Map Rendering**
+  - `function render_trails_on_map(trails)`: Render the given trails on a map display.
+Display markers or overlays representing the trails.